Signum Vortumni Project 2019

-ISAR announces a summer field school season which will present a sequence of lessons, both in the classroom and on-site, to provide students with the basic skills and understanding to discern multiple phases of the site at the base of the Palatine Hill.
-Lessons will address urban, architectural and artistic history and topography of ancient Rome with the aim of helping students recognize and, especially, to identify architectural elements and their time periods.
-Further lessons will focus on helping students to understand techniques of stratigraphic investigation, including the use of topographic instruments, combining hand-drawing with digital record-keeping.
+ISAR is proud to announce our 2019 summer field school season!
+This year we will be presenting a sequence of lessons, both in the classroom and on-site, to provide students with the basic skills necessary to discern and document the multiple phases site use present at the Horrea Agrippiana located at the base of the Palatine Hill.
+Lessons will address the history, topography, and architecture of ancient Rome with the aim of helping students recognize and identify architectural elements and material culture through hands-on training.
+Further lessons will focus on helping students understand the techniques of stratigraphic investigation, the use of topographic instruments, hand-drawing, and digital record-keeping.

-Located in the Horrea Agrippiana section of the Roman Forum, at the base of the Palatine Hill, the 5-week field school will provide:
+Located within the confines of the Horrea Agrippiana in the Roman Forum, at the base of the Palatine Hill, the 6-week field school will provide:

-- classroom lessons and visits to archaeological sites and museums
+- Classroom lessons and visits to archaeological sites and museums in Rome and Lazio

-- hands-on experience in a prestigious excavation with a respected team of international archaeologists and architects
+- Hands-on experience at a prestigious excavation site with a respected team of international archaeologists and architects

 Field work will be conducted 5-days/week with occasional Fridays off for optional weekend travel.

-- Lunch and snacks provided on-site from Monday to Friday
+- Snacks provided on-site from Monday to Friday